Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-01-22.md

 ## Process scheduling
 **Process scheduling**: Choosing which process(es) to be *running*

-Modern OSs are preemptive multitasking OSs.
+Modern OSs are preemptive[^1] multitasking OSs.
 This means that they run many tasks at the same time but the share of the CPU time each process gets is controlled by the OS kernel process scheduler.
 The kernel determines the rules regarding CPU and process use.

 ## More Process States